criteo/criteo-api-java-sdk/sdks/retailmedia_2025-07/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Long accountId = 56L; // Long | The account to generate a report for Integer limit = 25; // Integer | Number of items per page
+        String accountId = "accountId_example"; // String | The account to generate a report for Integer limit = 25; // Integer | Number of items per page
         Integer offset = 0; // Integer | Offset for pagination
         try {